-Through April 10th, the beta-version of this evaluation is ready for your feedback so we can ensure it best serves our community and the public.
-Please fill out the survey at the bottom of the page after you take or take a look at the evaluation.
-This will help us work toward a final version in 2019.
+Through April 10th, 2019, the beta-version of this evaluation was officially open to feedback so we can ensure it best serves our community and the public.
+We are now working toward a final version.
 Thank you!

 For decades, our community has used outside tests designed for pet dogs to help us mark progress along the earlier stages of a service dog training journey.
 These tests worked okay as vague milestones, but weren’t tailored to service dog training, weren’t great for detailing how test-takers could make improvements, and were associated with an unnecessarily costly corporate structure.